 Luke Bohanon is concurrently working on a PhD and an MLIS through UCLA’s Department of Information Studies.
 He holds a BA in English and an MA in history from the University of Colorado at Colorado Springs and spent five years as an assistant archivist and collections specialist at a heritage museum in Colorado Springs.
-His dissertation research at UCLA explores knowledge production at the intersections of scientific work, creative practices, and infrastructure in Antarctica’s research stations.
+His dissertation research at UCLA explores knowledge production at the intersections of scientific work, creative practices, and infrastructure in remote polar research settings.
 Luke uses qualitative methods in his work, primarily ethnography, for which he received training through UCLA’s Department of Sociology.
 His other scholarly interests include archives, collective memory & genocide, privacy & surveillance, and critiques of technology.
 Luke is a sponsored rock climber and enjoys hiking, camping, playing with his dog, and working on cars & motorcycles in his spare time; he is also a board member for The Giving Child Organization.

 Natascha Chtena is a third year PhD student.
 Her work is in the subfields of social informatics known as educational and environmental informatics.
 Her research interests include educational technology policy, theories of materiality, digital anthropology and environmental education.
 Teaching is one of her passions and she brings broad knowledge and interdisciplinary curiosity to her subject matter.
 She holds a masters in Cultural Studies and Comparative Education from UCLA and a masters in Media Anthropology from the School of Oriental and African Studies, University of London.
 Natascha is a regular contributor to Inside Higher Ed on issues of educational technology, language teaching and student wellness.